landnthrn/Goat-Rainmeter-Setup-by-landn.thrn/README.md

 I believe it supports `.jpeg` or `.png`, but I used `.gif` to save storage and still allow for transparency.

-Make sure to refresh all skins after you're done (Find the Rainmeter drop icon in your system tray → Right click → Refresh All).
+Make sure to refresh all skins after you're done *(Find the Rainmeter drop icon in your system tray → Right click → Refresh All)*

 ---